manuelsh/manuelsh.github.io/_posts/_drafts/2025-01-17-Ideas-from-NeurIPS2024.md

 </div>

 They also provided some hints on which model size to use for different tasks.
-I found the following table quite useful.
+The following table is quite useful.

 <div class="row mt-3">